HeardLibrary/linked-data/wikibase/README.md

-# Wikibase and Wikidata
+# Wikibase

 This directory contains work related to setting up Wikibase and automating interactions with Wikidata and Wikibase.

+Note on 2023-02-09: The files in this directory were from early experiments using pywikibot prior to 2019-05-02.
+Since that time, work has been focused on development of [VanderBot](http://vanderbi.lt/vanderbot) and related scripts for interacting with the Wikidata API and Wikibase APIs in general.
+This material has been left here for historical reference.
+For more current information, see [vanderbot subdirectory of this one](https://github.com/HeardLibrary/linked-data/tree/master/wikibase/vanderbot).

 | file | description |
 |------|-------------|